Friday, July 18, 2025

 The RP Group’s Land and Labor Acknowledgments Process

-The process for presenting our land and labor acknowledgment includes:
+The process for presenting our land and labor acknowledgments at in-person events includes:

 • Determining whether the particular event meets our criteria above